AntaNdiaye/Webscraping/README.md

 In the future, this tool must be expanded to cover more websites and API, with the eventual goal of being to automatically update any and every dataset listed on the EIDC Redivis Platform.

 **To run the scripts**:

 Download scrapy: pip install scrapy

-To use the scripts either run the RunAll.py file or Use the following command lines:
+Use the following command lines:
-  LAU_Data.py: scrapy runspider LAU_Data.py -o filename.csv
+  * LAU_Data.py: scrapy runspider LAU_Data.py -o filename.csv
-  LAU_tables.py: scrapy runspider LAU_tables.py
+  * LAU_tables.py: scrapy runspider LAU_tables.py
-  LAU_Auto.py: scrapy runspider LAU_Auto.py
+  * LAU_Auto.py: scrapy runspider LAU_Auto.py

 Known Issues:
 Issue: Occasionally, LAU_Auto.py will have the error "twisted.internet.error.ReactorNotRestartable" and will not properly scrape the tables.